Drug prohibition: The Netherlands

-In the Netherlands, cannabis and other "soft" drugs are partly decriminalised in small quantities.
+In the Netherlands, cannabis and other "soft" drugs are decriminalised in small quantities.
 The Dutch government treats the problem as more of a public health issue than a criminal issue.
-Contrary to popular belief, cannabis is still illegal.
-Coffee shops that sell cannabis to people 18 or above are tolerated in some cities, and pay taxes like any other business for their cannabis and hashish sales, although distribution is a grey area that the authorities would rather not go into as it is not decriminalised.
+Contrary to popular belief, cannabis is still technically illegal.
+Coffee shops that sell cannabis to people 18 or above are tolerated, and pay taxes like any other business for their cannabis and hashish sales, although distribution is a grey area that the authorities would rather not go into as it is not decriminalised.
 Many "coffee shops" are found in Amsterdam and cater mainly to the large tourist trade; the local consumption rate is far lower than in the US.

 The administrative bodies responsible for enforcing the drug policies include the Ministry of Health, Welfare and Sport, the Ministry of Justice, the Ministry of the Interior and Kingdom Relations, and the Ministry of Finance.
 Local authorities also shape local policy, within the national framework.

 When compared to other countries, Dutch drug consumption falls in the European average at six per cent regular use (twenty-one per cent at some point in life) and considerably lower than the Anglo-Saxon countries headed by the United States with an eight per cent recurring use (thirty-four at some point in life).